pranayaryal/daily-diary/_posts/2017-02-26-decisiontree.md

 image: histPrice.png
 ---

 This dataset is from scikit-learn library of python.
-I have used Decision Tree Regressor to decide on the home price.
-The various features in the dataset used to predict price are:
+We wil use various techniques for linear regression.
+We will use the Ridge Regression and Lasso and compare them

 1. CRIM:     per capita crime rate by town
 2. ZN:       proportion of residential land zoned for lots over 25,000 sq.ft.